bjoern-reetz/proto-plugins/README.md

 proto install ruff
 ```

-Visit the [OpenTofu homepage](https://opentofu.org/) or the [OpenTofu repository](https://github.com/opentofu/opentofu) for details about OpenTofu.
+Visit the [Ruff homepage](https://docs.astral.sh/ruff/) or the [Ruff repository](https://github.com/astral-sh/ruff) for details about Ruff.